Seeed-Studio/wiki-documents/docs/Azure_Sphere_MT3620_Development_Kit.md

 We build two demoes which combine Sphere dev kit and [Seeed Grove system](http://wiki.seeedstudio.com/Grove_System/).

-**Demo1**: Sphere performs as an MCU, which connects with temperature sensor(SHT31), relay, fan, display, analog device.
+**Demo1**: MT3620 Dev Board performs as an MCU, which connects with temperature sensor(SHT31), relay, fan, display, analog device.
 Demo simulates a fan with IoT connectivity, people can measure the ambient temperature and setup a threshold value to turn on/off the fan from Azure Cloud.
 The temperature will display on the LED display.
 User can swap the resistor to change the fan’s speed level from 0,1,2,3(0 means switch off the fan).

-**Demo2**: Sphere works as an IoT safety connectivity device, which will be connect to an already made appliance, the appliance has its own MCU , which in this demo, we use an Arduino to simulate a fan’s control board, the board can get the status of the fan’s motor data , by analyzing the data , people can get the failure status and send maintainer to fix it.
-By pushing the button, this simulates the health status of the fan device , when button being pushed, that means the device need maintenance.
+**Demo2**: MT3620 Dev Board works as an IoT safety connectivity device, which will be connect to an already made appliance, the appliance has its own MCU , which in this demo, we use an Arduino to simulate a fan’s control board, the board can get the status of the fan’s motor data , by analyzing the data , people can get the failure status and send maintainer to fix it.
+By pressing the button, this simulates the health status of the fan device , when button being pressed, that means the device need maintenance.

 ### Hardware